Pupil Premium Statement for Parents/Carers

 Eatock Pupil Premium Strategy

 The Pupil Premium payment comes into the school budget in April.
-In April 2016, the school received £68,640.
+In April 2017, the school received £68,640.
 Pupils who are classed as ‘disadvantaged’,(entitled to free school meals) tend to perform less well than others, but at Eatock, we have a strong focus on ensuring the differences are much smaller than the national picture.
-The percentage of disadvantaged pupils at Eatock, attaining the national standard and above in 2016 at the end of KS2, was significantly higher than similar schools nationally.
+The percentage of disadvantaged pupils at Eatock, attaining the national standard and above in 2017-18 at the end of KS2, was in line with similar schools nationally.
 The percentage of disadvantaged pupils at Eatock passing the Phonics Screening test in the Year 1 and the end of KS1 is also above national percentages.

 The Pupil Premium Grant was used to provide the following: